bufbuild-ru/docs/docs/bsr/quickstart/index.md

 :::

 Run `buf push` again.
-You can view your new documentation in the BSR by going to the web app: `https://buf.build/USERNAME/common`.Congrats — you've made a dependency that other teams can integrate into their code.
+You can view your new documentation in the BSR by going to the web app: `https://buf.build/USERNAME/common`.

+Congrats — you've made a dependency that other teams can integrate into their code.
 Now you need to refactor your own code to use it too.

 ### Update the API